-Abto Software built an AI document classification module for a construction management system.
-The cloud-based platform is used throughout the entire construction lifecycle.
+Abto Software built an AI document classification service for a construction management system.
+That is the cloud-based platform used throughout the entire construction lifecycle.
 It facilitates construction projects from planning and design to operation and maintenance.
 The document management system (DMS) serves users in the United Kingdom, Ireland, Australia, Qatar, the UAE.

-The Abto data science team has combined our experience in OCR, NLP, and AI to upgrade the construction management software with an automated document classification tool.
+The Abto data science team has combined our experience in OCR, NLP, and AI to connect the construction management software with an automated document classification service.
 Read how we helped our client streamline document workflow processes for their customers.